 This means you may gather community points when you do something good for the Testbirds community.

 Every new tester starts here.
-This is the practice test that will help you become familiar with the platform and with the tasks that you might do on an actual paid test.
+This is the practice test that will help you become familiar with the platform and with the tasks that you might do on an actually paid test.

 You need to finish this entry test so you may start receiving invitations to paid tests.